-This is the second in the Wanderful City Guide series; as I've spent the last few weeks traveling I'm finding that more and more I see such potential in these little guides.
-Most recently I spent time out west.
+This is the second in the Wanderful City Guide series.
+As I've spent the last few weeks traveling, I see such potential in these little guides.
+Most recently, I spent time out west.
 4 states in 8 days...
-Colorado to Montana ... spending the night in 2 different hotels, 2 Airbnbs and on Ben's tour bus a few nights too I was more aware than ever of the power of having a go-to list when arriving in each new place.
+Colorado to Montana — spending the night in 2 different hotels, 2 Airbnbs, and on Ben's tour bus a few nights too — I was made so aware of the power of having a go-to list when arriving in each new place.

 So without further ado, here it is, Wanderful City Guide #2!
 Santa Fe!